Total Knee Replacement in NYC & Stamford, CT

 The damaged cartilage and bone are removed, and the ends of the bones comprising the knee are resurfaced with metal.
 A plastic insert is placed between the metal components to provide long-lasting, low-friction motion.

-Total knee replacement surgery is generally performed when there is a substantial amount of damage to the cartilage in the knee, and when a patient is suffering from a significant amount of knee pain.
+Total knee replacement surgery is generally performed when there is a substantial amount of damage to the cartilage in the knee, and when you are suffering from a significant amount of knee pain.
 The function of the knee is reduced both because of pain and also because of joint damage and deformity.

-The surgery may be recommended if a patient is experiencing the following symptoms:
+The surgery may be recommended if you are experiencing the following symptoms:

 • Knee pain that lasts throughout the day and night, even when resting